THE EXECUTION OF MR. FLESH (Part 2)

 Although Jesus Christ was not a stubborn and rebellious Son to His Father, yet He took your place (the stubborn and rebellious son) and thus suffered and tasted death for you so that you may no longer be enslaved to sin or the lusts of the flesh.

 Your real victory over sin or the lust of the flesh lies in you knowing, understanding, believing, internalizing, and walking in the truth that your old sinful self or flesh has been crucified with Christ on the Cross.

 You must know and walk in the truth that you are no longer a slave or debtor to the flesh to obey, gratify, satisfy, or fulfill its desires, passions, or lusts.

 Paul writes, “So then, brethren, we are debtors, not to the flesh, to live according to the flesh.”
 (Rom.
 8:12 RSV).

 If you don’t know, believe, or accept the spiritual truth of the death of your sinful self with Christ on the Cross, you will remain a slave or debtor to the flesh, thereby obeying, gratifying, or satisfying its desires, lusts, and passions.

 Paul admonishes you always to be conscious of the truth that in and through Christ you are dead to sin but alive to God!

 Romans 6:6 – BBE

 6 Being conscious that our old man was put to death on the cross with him, so that the body of sin might be put away, and we might no longer be servants to sin.

 Prayer: My Dear Heavenly Father, thank You for opening my spiritual eyes today to see how my sinful flesh or self was crucified with Christ.
-I declare today that I am no longer a debtor to the flesh and so I refuse to be ruled, controlled or governed by the desires, passions and lusts of the flesh, in Jesus’ name.
+I declare today that I am no longer a debtor to the flesh, so I refuse to be ruled, controlled, or governed by the flesh’s desires, passions, and lusts in Jesus’ name.
 Amen.